Wind & Wuthering: Critical reception

 The album continued to receive praise from retrospective critics.
-Stephen Thomas Erlewine gave the album a retrospective rating of four stars out of five on AllMusic.
-"Eleventh Earl of Mar" and "One for the Vine" were selected as the album's two "Track Picks".
-He made note of "Your Own Special Way", calling it "the poppiest tune the group had cut and also the first that could qualify as a love song" and summarised the album as "a standard Genesis record" that finds the band "working the same English eccentric ground that was the group's stock in trade since Trespass".
-Andy Fyfe, writing for Q, named "One for the Vine" as one of Genesis' "moments of impressive songwriting".
+Stephen Thomas Erlewine made note of "Your Own Special Way", calling it "the poppiest tune the group had cut and also the first that could qualify as a love song".
+His reaction to Wind & Wuthering as a whole was mild, and he summarised it as being in "the same English eccentric ground that was the group's stock in trade since Trespass".
+Andy Fyfe, writing for Q, named "One for the Vine" one of Genesis' "moments of impressive songwriting".

 Tour

 Following the album's release, Genesis embarked on a world tour covering Europe, North America, and their first dates in South America.
 The tour marked the first time Chester Thompson was hired as their touring drummer; Thompson replaced Bill Bruford who played drums on the A Trick of the Tail tour.
 Bruford was critical of his stint with Genesis as he had no musical input, and consequently, had started rehearsing with John Wetton and Rick Wakeman.
 Collins had become a fan of Frank Zappa's Roxy and Elsewhere album, which featured Thompson as one of two drummers, and consequently asked him to join the touring band without an audition.

-The band concentrated their stage set with an elaborate lighting display, and their own patented computer-controlled laser light system.
+The band concentrated their stage set with an elaborate lighting display, including two rows of 747 landing lights, and their own patented computer-controlled laser light system.
 The tour received enthusiastic responses from crowds.
 Collins recognised a growth in the size of their audience in some cities they visited in the US.
 The tour began on 1 January 1977 with a sold-out UK leg, beginning with three nights at London's Rainbow Theatre where over 80,000 applications were made for the 8,000 available tickets.
 On 31 January, the live film Genesis In Concert premiered at the ABC Cinema, Shaftesbury Avenue with Princess Anne and Captain Mark Phillips in the audience.

 The North American leg saw Genesis play their first show at several larger venues, including Madison Square Garden in New York City and the Los Angeles Forum.
 Their concerts in Brazil were attended by over 150,000 people, with a proposed 100,000-person gig cancelled for fear of rioting.
 Each band member was accompanied by an armed bodyguard during their stay.
-By the middle of the tour, Hackett had become frustrated with the band, having lost interest in touring and wanted to make a solo record.
+By the middle of the tour, Hackett had become frustrated with the band, having lost interest in touring, and wanted to make a solo record.
 After the tour finished, and partway through mixing the live album Seconds Out, he decided to quit Genesis.